cmsaf/cmsaf-checker/README.md

                         location of the CM SAF Metadata Standards -v, --version VERSION
-                        CM SAF standards version to apply -r, --reference REFERENCE
+                        CM SAF standards version to apply -f, --standard_file STANDARD_FILE
+                        Test files using this as the CM SAF Metadata Standard -r, --reference REFERENCE
                         Test files using this as the reference -i, --ignore_attr IGNORE_ATTR